storyblok/storyblok-react/README.md

 ### Getting Started

-**This SDK provides you the support to work with React, Next.js 12 (or Next.js 13 with no RSC), Next.js 13 (Full RSC) and Next.js (Partial RSC, with Live Editing).
-Depending upon these different frameworks and versions, the way to use the SDK and the functionalities it provides differ.**
+**This SDK provides you the support to work with React and all React Frameworks such as Next.js, Remix etc. Depending upon these different frameworks and versions, the way to use the SDK and the functionalities it provides differ.**

-Below is the guide on how to use it with all the frameworks -
+Below is the guide and examples on how to use it with different frameworks -

 ## React